WesleyBryie/ChumBucket/wiki/megathread/games.md

 For more news of game releases (Scene as well as P2P), visit /r/CrackWatch.

-Sites labeled **repacks** are for releases that have been repacked from the original scene release.
+Sites labeled **repacks** are for releases that have been repacked from the original release (whether they are Scene, P2P, or GOG).
 Their intent is to provide pre-cracked installations as well as smaller filesizes, and in many cases, also provide DLCs included in the installation.

 &nbsp;